Best States to Register Your RV Full-Time: Legal Guide

 Montana

-Montana is renowned for its zero sales tax, no personal property tax, and low registration fees, making it a favorite for RVers seeking RV registration tax savings.
-By registering through a Limited Liability Company (LLC), you can avoid sales taxes and inspections, potentially saving $5,000 to $15,000 on a high-value RV.
-Montana also offers permanent plates for RVs over 11 years old, eliminating the need for annual renewals.
+Montana is renowned for its zero sales tax no personal property tax and low registration fees making it a favorite for RVers seeking RV registration tax savings.
+By registering through a Limited Liability Company or LLC you can avoid sales taxes and inspections potentially saving $5,000 to $15,000 on a high value RV.
+Montana also offers permanent plates for RVs over 11 years old eliminating the need for annual renewals.

-The state’s straightforward DMV processes and lack of emissions testing further simplify registration.
-However, RVers must ensure compliance with their home state’s laws, as some states may question out-of-state registrations.
+The state straightforward DMV processes and lack of emissions testing further simple registration.
+However RVers must ensure compliance with their home state laws as some states may question out of state registrations.

 South Dakota